In the matter of the new Britta Johnson/Sara Farb musical, this critic finds the show guilty of being a dramatic & musical triumph.

-Kelly V. Kelly is the latest collaboration by Britta Johnson and Sara Farb, two of Canada’s most celebrated musical theatre voices.
-After Britta and Sara worked together on several short musicals, The Musical Stage Company has commissioned them to create a full-length production that weaves text, music and choreography to explore the complex relationship between mothers and daughters.
+Kelly v.
+Kelly is the latest collaboration by Britta Johnson and Sara Farb, two of Canada’s most celebrated musical theatre voices.
+After Britta Johnson and Sara Farb worked together on several short musicals, The Musical Stage Company has commissioned them to create a full-length production that weaves text, music and choreography to explore the complex relationship between mothers and daughters.

 The Musical Stage Company is the largest and leading charitable musical theatre company in Canada.
 Established in 2004 as Acting Up Stage Company, it strives to make Canada a leader in musical theatre by incubating Canadian musicals from development to production, investing in Canadian musical theatre writers, and building national and international partnerships.
 To date, its productions have been recognized with 82 Dora Award nominations, 18 Dora Awards and 16 Toronto Theatre Critics’ Awards.

 The National Creation Fund’s investment of $151,000 will give the creative team the opportunity to come together for several writing retreats to fine-tune the script, and to experiment with staging and design during an extended workshop period.
 The Fund’s investment also makes it possible to expand the creative team to include a world-class music supervisor and a dramaturg.

 Kelly v.
 Kelly is part of the Crescendo Series, a three-year commitment by The Musical Stage Company to produce the work of Britta Johnson and her collaborators.